 In addition to support, park days offer other benefits such as socialization, fresh air, and physical activity.

 If you’re an established homeschool mother, then reach out to other moms who may be new to homeschooling or to your area.
 Not only do children need friends, but homeschooling mothers need the support and encouragement that only other homeschool moms can provide.
 In fact, I recently asked a group of homeschool mothers where they looked for support, and the overwhelming response was “other homeschool moms.”
+No one else can understand the variety of pressures and emotions that a homeschool mom experiences.

 Go Out and Play!